 To start off, PCOS is an endocrine (or hormonal) disorder, and to be diagnosed with it, a women needs to meet two out of three criteria: 1) there has to be cysts on one or both ovaries, 2) there is an absence of ovulation, and 3) high levels of androgens.
 I have the first two, but was unaware because birth control had been regulating my cycle for years.

-Now, the above criteria just get you diagnosed with the disorder, but there are unfortunately many other symptoms that are associated with PCOS.
+Now, the above criteria will get you diagnosed with the disorder, however, there are unfortunately many other symptoms that are associated with PCOS.
 I thankfully only experience a couple of symptoms in addition to cysts and infertility (ovulatory dysfunction) – pelvic pain and anxiety.
 While these may be considered serious symptoms, most women unfortunately experience many others, including: weight gain, bloating, unwanted hair growth, thinning of hair, acne, headaches, depression, mood swings, fatigue, sleep problems, and an increased risk of diabetes, heart disease, stroke, and endometrial cancer.
 There are also likely several others that I am forgetting at the moment.
 Now, those are just the symptoms that women with PCOS deal with on a daily basis!
 When a woman becomes pregnant, she could also experience: increased risk of miscarriage, gestational diabetes, preeclampsia, preterm birth, or c-section delivery, as well as, an increased chance that she will have a low milk supply if choosing to breastfeed.

 Unfortunately, there is no cure for PCOS, although some may argue that laparoscopic ovarian drilling or ovarian wedge resection provide a cure (I have had a couple of people tell me this).
 However, both of these procedures only provide a “cure” for ovulation; doing nothing for the multiple other symptoms associated with PCOS.
-I also use the word “cure” lightly because laparoscopic ovarian drilling and ovarian wedge resection are not always successful, and the risks associated with each, are so great that doctors to rarely perform them.
+I also use the word “cure” lightly because laparoscopic ovarian drilling and ovarian wedge resection are not always successful, and the risks associated with each are so great that doctors to rarely perform them.

 Since there is no cure for PCOS, doctors work on treating a woman’s symptoms.
 Treatment often involves medications, dietary changes, and exercise.
 The medications prescribed will depend on your individual symptoms, but dietary changes and exercise will always be a part of your treatment.